What’s on TV this Christmas 2019?

 Airs: Christmas Day at 7pm

-The interval drama has develop into a staple of the Christmas Day viewing schedule, and this yr’s festive particular – which completed filming as way back as Might – will mark the beginning of the ninth season of the hit present.
+The interval drama has grow to be a staple of the Christmas Day viewing schedule, and this yr’s festive particular – which completed filming as way back as Might – will mark the beginning of the ninth season of the hit present.

-Don’t overlook!
-Your full two week double challenge information to Christmas and New 12 months TV and radio are within the legendary Christmas RADIO TIMES – on sale from Saturday 7 December and totally nationwide by Tuesday 10 December
+Don’t neglect!
+Your full two week double subject information to Christmas and New Yr TV and radio are within the legendary Christmas RADIO TIMES – on sale from Saturday 7 December and totally nationwide by Tuesday 10 December

 Mimi and the Mountain Dragon – BBC One